shinchan1907/cloud_docker/README.md

 # Bytenex Infrastructure Stack

-This project contains a robust, production-ready Docker Compose setup for hosting multiple services on a single AWS Lightsail Ubuntu instance, using an external AWS RDS PostgreSQL database.
+This project contains a robust, production-ready Docker Compose setup for hosting n8n and Evolution API on a single AWS Lightsail Ubuntu instance, using an external AWS RDS PostgreSQL database.

 ## Services Included

 1.  **Traefik v3**: Reverse Proxy and Dashboard.
-2.  **Redis**: Shared cache/queue for Mixpost and Evolution API.
+2.  **Redis**: Shared cache/queue for Evolution API.
 3.  **n8n**: Workflow automation.
-4.  **Listmonk**: Newsletter and mailing list manager.
-5.  **Mixpost**: Social media management.
-6.  **Evolution API**: WhatsApp API.
+4.  **Evolution API**: WhatsApp API.
-7.  **Init DB**: A transient service that automatically checks and creates the required databases (`n8n`, `listmonk`, `mixpost`, `evolution`) in your RDS instance on startup.
+5.  **Init DB**: A transient service that automatically checks and creates the required databases (`n8n`, `evolution`) in your RDS instance on startup.

 **Note**: All services connect to a shared AWS RDS PostgreSQL instance.